balena-os/leviathan/documentation/quickstart-testbot.md

 ## Prepare testbot worker

+As a prerequisite:
-As a prerequisite, make sure you have built your testbot using the following [guide](https://github.com/balena-io/testbot-hardware/blob/master/documentation/getting-started.md).
+1. Make sure you have built your testbot using the following [guide](https://github.com/balena-io/testbot-hardware/blob/master/documentation/getting-started.md)
+2. Went through the steps listed on the {@page Quickstart | Quickstart Page}

 ## Start your first test run